zionsg/demo-python-project/README.md

       be overridden in `docker-compose.override.yml` instead of updating `.env`.
 - Run `poetry install` to install the project dependencies.
 - Run `poetry run poe start` to start the application server.
+- The API can be accessed via `http://localhost:10000`.
+- Additional stuff:
+    + Run `poetry run poe lint` to perform linting checks.

 ## Application Design
 - Directory structure for project